Agoric/documentation/main/ertp/api/payment.md

 const officialBrand = payment.getAllegedBrand();
 ```

-## Other Methods
+## Related Methods

-While `payment` has only one method, the are several methods on other ERTP objects that
+The following methods on other ERTP components also either operate
-create, operate on, or return `payments`.
-These are listed here with a very brief description
-and linked to their primary documentation.
+on or return a `brand`.
+While a brief desciption is given for each,
+you should click through to a method's main documentation entry for
+full details on what it does and how to use it.

 - [`issuer.getAmountOf(payment)`](./issuer.html#issuer-getamountof-payment)
   - Get a description of a `payment` balance as an amount`.
 - [`issuer.burn(payment, optAmount)`](./issuer.html#issuer-burn-payment-optamount)